 - Purpose: Is the email communicating status or requiring an action?

 - Reply: Is a response required from the email?

 Deeper dive into factors for the amount of HTML used

 |Plain HTML Email||Light HTML Email||Heavy HTML Email|

 |Sender||Appears to come from a person, e.g. firstname.lastname@example.org||Appears to come from a person, but on behalf of an application, e.g. email@example.com||Clearly comes from an application, e.g. firstname.lastname@example.org|

 |Audience||Personal, one-to-one communication.||One-to-one communication, but more formal.||One-to-many communication.
 Formal.|

-Recommendation: for HTML heavy email where you don’t expect a reply, don’t use a no-reply email address.
+Recommendation: For HTML-heavy emails where you don’t expect a reply, don’t use a no-reply email address.

-Personal communication should be light on HTML where broad impersonal communication can use heavier HTML.
+Personal communication should be light on HTML whereas broad impersonal communication can use heavier HTML.

-Share you tips and ideas – we’d love your feedback!
+Share your tips and ideas.
+We’d love your feedback!